oliver-oloughlin/kvdex/README.md

 ### count()

 Count the number of documents in a collection.
-It takes an optional options argument that can be used for filtering of documents.
+Takes an optional options argument that can be used for filtering of documents.
 If no options are given, it will count all documents in the collection.